fastlane/docs/docs/actions.md

 changelog_from_git_commits(
   between: ["7b092b3", "HEAD"], # Optional, lets you specify a revision/tag range between which to collect commit info
   pretty: "- (%ae) %s", # Optional, lets you provide a custom format to apply to each commit when generating the changelog text
-  tag_match_pattern: nil, # Optional, lets you search for a tag name that matches a glob(7) pattern
   match_lightweight_tag: false, # Optional, lets you ignore lightweight (non-annotated) tags when searching for the last tag
   include_merges: true # Optional, lets you filter out merge commits )